cloudwego/cloudwego.github.io/content/en/blog/news/Monoio_Open_Source/index.md

 When canceled, a `CancelOp` is pushed, and the user needs to continue waiting for the original Future to complete (as it has been canceled, it is expected to return within a short time).
 The corresponding syscall may succeed or fail and return the buffer.

-### Automatic Driver Detection and Switching for Higher Level Componts
+### Automatic Driver Detection and Switching for Higher Level

 The second feature is automatic driver detection and switching for high level components.